PhononBench:A Large-Scale Phonon-Based Benchmark for Dynamical Stability in Crystal Generation: Results

-In terms of model architecture, MatterGen employs a GemNet-based~\cite{GemNet} diffusion generative framework, whereas InvDesFlow-AL is built on the DiffCSP-Ab-Initio-Generation approach using EGNN~\cite{egnn}.
+As shown in Table~\ref{tab:stability_main}, we categorize the models into GNN-based and LLM/Transformer-based approaches, and further group them according to the training datasets (MP20 and Alex20).
+All generated structures are deduplicated against their corresponding training sets.
+The table reports dynamical stability under multiple phonon-frequency thresholds, providing a comprehensive evaluation across different criteria.
+For a more physically meaningful comparison, we focus on the threshold of $-0.1$~THz as a unified standard.
+As illustrated in Fig.~\ref{Benchmark-main}(c), which specifically presents the results at this threshold, the top three models on the MP20 dataset are MatterGen (\textcolor{black}{45.05\%}), DiffCSP (\textcolor{black}{43.94\%}), and InvDesFlow-AL (\textcolor{black}{43.78\%}), all of which belong to the GNN-based category and significantly outperform LLM-based models.
+This suggests that GNN-based approaches are more effective at capturing local geometric constraints and physical interactions, thereby facilitating the generation of dynamically stable structures.
+Notably, CrystalFlow demonstrates the highest generation efficiency among all models.
+In terms of model architecture, MatterGen employs a GemNet-based~\cite{GemNet} diffusion generative framework, whereas DiffCSP uses EGNN~\cite{egnn}.
 Both are diffusion-based models, with their performance ranking first and second, further highlighting the notable advantage of diffusion frameworks for crystal generation tasks.
 At the data representation level, MatterGen uses Cartesian coordinates (atomic positions), while the DiffCSP series employs fractional coordinates.
 This difference may affect model performance when scaling to supercells: Cartesian coordinates preserve the actual interatomic distances, whereas fractional coordinates change relative to the cell size, introducing a physical inconsistency that could contribute to performance differences.
 In addition, MatterGen utilizes D3PM~\cite{d3mp}, specifically designed for discrete data, which may also be an important factor in its superior performance.
-Moreover, CrystalFormer ranks third and achieves relatively good performance by constraining crystal generation in a manner that aligns better with physical intuition.
-However, this approach reduces novelty, as the strong constraints make it difficult to generate low-symmetry yet potentially stable materials.
-A detailed discussion is provided in Figure~\ref{crystalfomer-gen}.
-Detailed statistics on crystal generation, structural relaxation, and dynamical stability for all evaluated generative models are summarized in Table~1 in the Supplementary Materials.
+Detailed statistics on crystal generation, structural relaxation, and dynamical stability for all evaluated generative models are summarized in Fig.~S.1 and Table~S.1 in the Supplementary Materials.